HOW LONG IS THE BASEBALL SEASON?

 No food or electronics allowed in the dugout

-No parents, spectators or player siblings allowed on the field or in the dugout.
+No parents, Team Parents, Scorekeepers, spectators or player siblings allowed on the field or in the dugout.
+There are no exceptions.

-No coaching or instructions from parents/spectators during games.
+No coaching or instructions to players from parents/spectators during games.
 Parents/spectators may encourage players but no coaching.

 Parents should refrain from approaching a coach during a game.
 If a parent has a question, it should be addressed by requesting to speak to the coach at the next practice.